tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

     :param table allowed_values: allowed values of array items
     :param table annotations: annotations (see :ref:`config_utils_schema_annotation`)

-    :return: the created schema node
+    :return: the created array node as a table with the following fields:

+             -   ``type``: ``array``
+             -   ``items``: a table describing an array item as a schema node
+             -   ``validate``: an auto-generated validation function that check that the values don't repeat
+             -   annotations, if provided

     :rtype: table

     **See also:** :ref:`config_utils_schema_nodes_array`